dancer1325/rxjs/apps/rxjs.dev/content/guide/subject.md

 // observerB: 5
 ```

-You can also specify a _window time_ in milliseconds, besides of the buffer size, to determine how old the recorded values can be.
-In the following example we use a large buffer size of `100`, but a window time parameter of just `500` milliseconds.
+You can also specify a _window time_ in milliseconds, besides of the buffer size, to determine how old the recorded values can be
+* In the following example we use a large buffer size of `100`, but a window time parameter of just `500` milliseconds.

 <!-- skip-example -->